Biomutant is a post-apocalyptic game with raccoons that know kung-fu. What’s not to be excited about?

 4. The Story Sounds Engaging

 Biomutant tasks the player with saving the New World as a deadly plague ruins the land and the Tree of Life slowly bleeds to death.
+Sounds kinda like if my daughter’s guinea pigs were tasked with saving 2021.
 As hope dwindles, the six tribes that inhabit the world stand divided and all hope seems lost.
 Until you come to save the day, that is.

 A key objective is to defeat enemies gnawing at each end of the Tree of Life’s roots while forming alliances and defeating some of the tribes.
 Expect to be challenged by both strength in numbers and the brute power of the more fearsome enemy types.